abeychain/documents/Whitepaper/Abey-Whitepaper.md

 **4. SMART CONTRACTS IN VIRTUAL MACHINES**

 **4.1.
+Design Rationale**

-Design Rationale.** Since ours is a hybrid model, we’ll take the liberty of exploring this design space a little bit further.
+Since ours is a hybrid model, we’ll take the liberty of exploring this design space a little bit further.
 Let us consider the possibility of a hybrid cloud ecosystem.

-   A basic problem people have faced is the kind of crude mathematical notations followed in Ethereum’s Yellow Paper12.
-We therefore hope to follow something like KEVM Jello Paper13 to list out the EVM and AVM (described in 4.2) specifications.
+A basic problem people have faced is the kind of crude mathematical notations followed in Ethereum’s yellow paper[12].
+We therefore hope to follow something like KEVM Jello Paper[13] to list out the EVM and AVM (described in 4.2) specifications.

 **4.1.1.** *What about containers instead of VMs?* One of the blockchain frameworks out there that come as close to this idea as possible, is Hyperledger’s Fabric framework14.
 If one sets out to convert Fabric’s permissioned nature into permissionless, one of the foremost challenges would be to solve the chaincode issue.
 What this means is while it is possible to keep a chaincode/smart contract in a single container, it is not a scalable model for a public chain.
 Having such a model for public chain means having to run several thousand containers, per se, several thousand smart contracts on a single node (because each node maintains a copy).